saar4nsh/Post-Pandemic_Credit-Card_Introduction_in_India-Market_Analysis_and_A-B_Testing_Approach/README.md

 In the Jupyter Notebook interface:

 1. Navigate to the directory where you cloned the repository.
-2. Open the main notebook file (e.g., analysis.ipynb).
+2. Open the main notebook file (e.g., phase_1.ipynb).
 3. Run the notebook cells in order.
 You can do this by clicking on each cell and pressing Shift + Enter or by using the "Run" button in the toolbar.